unibo-spe/spe-slides/content/02-kotlin/_index.md

 <br/>
 the context object is bound to the first lambda parameter
 <br/>
-Used to cause side effects and returning the original object
+Used to cause side effects and return the original object

 ```kotlin
 1.also { println("${it + 1}1") } // Prints 21, returns 1